DOJ logo over law books in a courtroom

 "It bears a close resemblance to prior restrictions among competitors that courts have found to violate the antitrust laws in other proceedings and could limit — rather than enhance — competition for buyers among buyer brokers," according to the filing.

-The DOJ offered a few suggestions to fix this issue: Either eliminate the provision altogether or make clear that the settlement does not create any immunity of defense under the antitrust laws.
+The DOJ offered some suggestions to fix this issue: Either eliminate the provision altogether, or make clear that the settlement does not create any immunity of defense under the antitrust laws.

 "Alternatively, the Court could clarify that approval of the settlement affords no immunity of defense for the buyer-agreement provision," according to the statement.

-Why this matters: This warning about buyer agent agreements could be a significant issue, since they are currently being used by real estate agents across the country, more so since the Aug.
+Why this matters: This warning about buyer agent agreements could be a significant issue, since they are currently being used by real estate agents across the country, particularly since the Aug.
 17 NAR policy changes went into effect.

-Clarifying that the buyer agent agreement does not preclude future antitrust investigations is one thing, but eliminating the provision could create more confusion from agents about when to get a client agreement down in writing.
+Clarifying that the buyer agent agreement does not preclude future antitrust investigations is one thing, but eliminating the provision could create more confusion for agents who are already trying to understand exactly when an agreement must be signed.